oceanhackweek/ohw19-cloud101/_episodes/02-consoles.md

 2018-07-31 18:32:51    1153166 t1.nii.gz

 ```

-Ok let's go back to our AWS console and look at policies.
+Next we are going to install some packages and work with this data.